ioccc-src/winner/1984/anonymous/README.md

 The original version of this entry was added, by request, in order to show the code that was turned into the [tattoo](https://web.archive.org/web/20070120220721/https://thomasscovell.com/tattoo.php), as the alternate code.
-See below in the tattoo side-by-side with the code.
+See below for the tattoo side-by-side with the code.

 ### Alternate build: